lukivan8/LukIvan8/README.md

 - 👋 Hi, I’m @LukIvan8
-- 👀 I’m interested in front-end and game development
+- 👀 I’m interested in openCV and machine learning
-- 🌱 I’m currently learning basic HTML/CSS/JS
+- 🌱 I’m currently learning openCV basics and some botting
-- 💞️ I’m looking to collaborate on building interfaces
+- 💞️ I’m looking to collaborate on building automation project or research
 - 📫 How to reach me: lukivan888@gmail.com
 - 📈 I'm new so I can only grow
 <!---